SPEAK WITH A TEAM MEMBER (770) 920-6030

 If you are an heir or beneficiary, you should receive a notice of the petition for discharge and have an opportunity to object to it before the court makes a final decision.
 Once the estate is closed, you should receive your distribution from the estate according to the terms of the will or intestacy law.

-Can A Probate Lawyer Help Speed Up Probate?
+Can a Probate Lawyer Help Speed Up Probate?

 A probate attorney can also help you understand your rights and responsibilities and help you make informed decisions.